openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 No use of SGLT-2 inhibitors
 -------
 SGLT-2 inhibitors, also called gliflozins, inhibit reabsorption of glucose in the kidney.
 As they incalculably lower blood sugar levels, you MUST NOT take them while using a closed loop system like AndroidAPS!
 There would be a huge risk of a ketoacidosis or a hypoglycemia!
+The combination of this medication with a system that lowers basal rates in order to increase BG is especially dangerous as due to the gliflozin this rise in BG might not happen and a dangerous state of lack of insulin can happen.

 Phone
 -------